 2.9: Safety, contraindications, interactions with a word on the pharmacokinetics and Pharmacodynamics of Essential Oils.

 2.10: Aromatic Medicine Making : making capsules, medicine balls, aromatic tinctures, honey based preparations, smell good cologne, sanitizers, toothpastes, deodorants, shampoos, cleaning material, “oil pulling” and oral hygiene.
 Uses in the kitchen, on the farm, in the car and while traveling.
 Review of Good Manufacturing Practices for making aromatic medicine.

 2.11.
 Massaging for lymphatic drainage and immune-stimulation with essential oils (self-massage and with a massage practitioner).

 2.12.
 Key reflexology areas for massaging.

-Top: Golden Chanterelles, rich in vitamin D and B-12
+Top: Golden Chanterelles, rich in vitamin D, B-12 and much more

 MYCOLOGY (MUSHROOM MEDICINE)

 3.0.
 The basics in mycology.